isquicha/isquicha/README.md

 ## Info
 - 📫 How to reach me: [t.me/isquicha](https://t.me/isquicha)
 - 💬 Ask me about japanese anime \*^\* or Computing
-- 🌱 Currently learning advaced Python, Flask, Linux
+- 🌱 Currently learning advanced Python, Flask, Linux
 - 👯 Looking to collaborate on Python, Linux
 - 🤔 Looking for help with ... well, i can do some googles =D
 - 🎓 Systems Analysis and Development Technologist